dasch-swiss/dsp-api/docs/05-internals/design/api-admin/administration.md

 same level (only possible for custom groups) then the defined permissions are summed up and the most permissive are applied.

-In the case of users belonging to the **SystemAdmin** group, but which are not members of a project and thus no group belonging to the project, the *default object access permissions* from the **highest defined level** will apply.

-In the case of users belonging to the **SystemAdmin group**, but which are not members of a project and thus not members of any group belonging to the project, the *default object access permissions* from the **ProjectAdmin**, **ProjectMember**, or **KnownUser** group will be applied in the order of precedence.
+In the case of the user belonging to the **SystemAdmin** group, but which is not member of a project and thus not member of any group belonging to the project, the *default object access permissions* from the **ProjectAdmin**, **ProjectMember**, or **KnownUser** group will be applied in the order of precedence.
 If no permissions are defined on either of these groups, then the resulting permission will be `CR knora-admin:Creator`.

-Also, in the case that no *default object access permissions* are defined for the project, the resulting permission will be `CR knora-admin:Creator`.

 ## Implicit Permissions